 In 2023, the Compensation Committee enhanced pay for performance measures applicable to NEO compensation to further align the interests of our NEOs and our stockholders.
-Specifically, the Compensation Committee added a performance restricted stock unit component to the annual LTIP Awards made in March 2023.
-In addition, the Compensation Committee is in the process of implementing the 2023 annual incentive plan similar to the 2022 Annual Incentive Plan, subject to final compensation targets for each NEO and corporate performance targets.
+Specifically, the Compensation Committee added a performance restricted stock unit component to the annual LTIP Awards made in March 2023, whereas the 2022 long-term incentive awards consisted only of time-vesting restricted stock awards.